zkamvar/simupop-example/README.md

 [This commit][1] fixed the error by placing feather after simuPOP in import order.

 ## Previously failing command:

-A working example of a failing simuPOP script

 This command fails on Ubuntu 14.04 but works on OSX 10.11.6 with python version 3.4 via conda: